osstech-jp/mailman/src/mailman/docs/STYLEGUIDE.rst

   or obvious comments in just to avoid vertical whitespace though.

-* Unless internal quote characters would mess things up, the general rule is that single quotes should be used for short strings, double quotes for triple-quoted multi-line strings and docstrings.
+* Unless internal quote characters would mess things up, the general rule is that single quotes should be used for short strings and double quotes for triple-quoted multi-line strings and docstrings.
 E.g.::

     foo = 'a foo thing'